Getting Informed at STEM

 Immunizations

-STEM School Highlands Ranch follows the same immunizations policies as the Douglas County School District.
+STEM School Highlands Ranch follows the same immunization policies as the Douglas County School District.
 You must have your immunization forms on file prior to the start of school.

 There will be two ways to file a non-medical exemption.